foundry-rs/starknet-foundry/docs/src/starknet/account.md

 ## Managing Accounts

-If you created an account with `sncast account create` it by default it will be saved in `~/.starknet_accounts/starknet_open_zeppelin_accounts.json` file named as default file in below sections.
+If you created an account with `sncast account create` it by default it will be saved in `~/.starknet_accounts/starknet_open_zeppelin_accounts.json` file which we call `default accounts file` in the following sections.

 ### [`account add`](../appendix/sncast/account/add.md)